 - Bring characters to life in animated stories and news pieces.

 - Showcase tips and tricks for building Lego structures.

 YouTube offers Lego a platform to provide user content that can’t be delivered across any other medium.
 For Lego, brand is everything, as demonstrated by their film and video games exploits.
-Their YouTube channel allows the company to continue drip feeding engaging video content to fans, and is another tool which strengthens the brand.
+Their YouTube channel allows the company to continue drip-feeding engaging video content to fans and is another tool that strengthens the brand.

 A second example is Nike Football.
 This channel has 2.8 million subscribers and demonstrates how effective YouTube is for marketing.
 The channel brings together a unique set of user experiences: